GothenburgBitFactory/taskchampion/docs/src/sync-protocol.md

 ### Snapshot

-The decrypted form of a snapshot is a JSON object mapping task IDs to task properties.
+The decrypted form of a snapshot is a JSON object mapping task UUIDs to task properties.
 For example (pretty-printed for clarity):

 ```json